pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 ## Authoritative Servers

+DELEG RR type defines a zone cut in similar way as NS RR type and thus behavior defined for zone cuts in existing pre-DELEG specifications apply.
+Most notably, presence of DELEG RR type occludes RRsets which might (usually errorneously) appear at or under the zone cut.

 DELEG-aware authoritative servers act differently when handling queries from DELEG-unaware clients (those with DE=0) than from DELEG-aware clients (those with DE=1).

 The server MUST copy the value of the DE bit from the query into the response, to signal that it is a DELEG-aware server.